 - Fruits should be occasional treats

-- Healthier nut options include almonds, walnuts, and pistachios.
+- Healthier nut options include almonds, walnuts, and pistachios, (as treats.)

 5. Air Quality MattersParrots are extremely sensitive to airborne toxins.
 Avoid: